-Determination of fair values
+4. Determination of fair values

 A number of the Company's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
 Fair values have been determined for measurement and/or disclosure purposes based on the following methods.
 When applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.

-Lansdnet revaluates part of fixed assets to fari value, as stated in note 13, just as they do with marketable securities, as stated in note 19.
-Other assets and liabilities are not recognised at fair value.
+a.
 Trade and other receivables